Highlander: The Source: Plot

 Duncan finds Anna in a clearing.
 The Guardian appears and challenges him.
-Now only a few yards away from the Source, MacLeod matches the speed and strength of the Guardian.
+Now yards away from the Source, MacLeod matches the speed and strength of the Guardian.
 Anna seems to commune with the Source.
 When Duncan tries to join her, an energy barrier blocks him.
 The fight continues and MacLeod uses superhuman speed to bury the Guardian in the ground up to his neck.
 Now immobilized and defeated, the Guardian demands death.
 MacLeod refuses and so the curse does not transfer to him.
-The Guardian vanishes in a blast of light, screaming he is now "cursed forever."
+The Guardian vanishes in a blast of light, screaming that he is now "cursed forever".
 Having proved his purity of heart, Duncan joins Anna and connects to the Source.
-As they stand together, the film ends with the image of a fetus.
+As they stand together, the story ends with the image of a fetus.

+Alternative ending

-In the DVD release of the movie, dialogue is added at the end, in which Anna reveals they will have a son.
-Duncan declares "he is the One."
+In the DVD release of the movie, dialogue is added which reveals that the couple will indeed have a son, and Duncan declares: "He is the One".